afchapman/afchapman.github.io/_tutorials/psychscaling.md

 constructing the full *design matrix*, which we then regress onto participants’ responses.
-If you’ve ever taken an upper-level course in regression models or GLMs you’ve probably done this before, but even if not the idea is not too complicated.
-The design matrix is just a way of encoding into your model the levels of different variables in your data: in a one-way ANOVA, for example, the design matrix contains a column for each level of your independent variable, and each column records a 1 if the condition is present or a 0 if it is absent; in linear regression, each column is a predictor variable with the values of that predictor for each observation (e.g., individuals’ heights).
+If you’ve ever taken an upper-level course in regression models or GLMs you’ve probably done this before, but even if you haven’t the idea is not too complicated.
+The design matrix is just a way of encoding into your model the levels of different variables in your data: in a one-way ANOVA, for example, the design matrix contains a column for each level of your independent variable, and each column records a 1 if the condition is present or a 0 if it is absent; in linear regression, each column is a continuous predictor variable with different values on each row for each observation (e.g., individuals’ heights).

 For MLDS, we are going to have a column for each possible difference level, and each column will record if that difference was shown on the top (-1), on the bottom (1), or not shown (0).
+You can code this using other values too, but the choice of -1 and 1 is particularly convenient.
-The reason for this is that as the difference between the colors on the top gets larger, participants should be *less likely* to choose the top, while as the difference on the bottom gets larger, participants should be *more likely* to choose the top.
+We choose these values, because as the difference between the colors on the top gets larger, participants should be *less likely* to choose the top, while as the difference on the bottom gets larger, participants should be *more likely* to choose the top.

 So, let’s build a design matrix!
-You can do this in any way that works for you, however the R code below should with some adaptations to your particular experiment setup.
+You can do this in any way that works for you, however the R code below should work with some adaptations to your particular experiment setup.

 ``` r
 stim_diffs <- c(0,10,20,30,40,60,90,120,180) # color angle differences used